hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/chaincode/go/README.md

 The amount of emission is computed as follow:
     Calculate Emissions = Utility Emissions Factors.CO2_Equivalent_Emissions / Net_Generation * Usage * (Usage_UOM/Net_Generation_UOM) * (CO2_Equivalent_Emissions_UOM / Emissions_UOM)

+To get the history of transaction executed with an Utility

+    $minifab invoke -p '"getHistory", "UtilityX"'